fershad/fershad.com/src/writing/this-website-is-a-floc-free-zone.md

 ---
 title: This website is a FLoC-free zone
 published: 2021/04/17
+permalink:  /writing/this-website-is-a-floc-free-zone/
+summary: >-
+  I switched analytics away from Google late last year.
+Now, I've also added response headers that will exclude this site from FLoC calculations too.
 ---

 In November 2020 I switched my website analytics away from Google.
 I now (very happily) [use Fathom Analytics](https://usefathom.com/ref/CEHKLY) - a privacy-focused analytics service from Canada.
 Unlike Google Analytics, Fathom is a paid service that provides a much simpler collection of data.